I am a builder.

 I have never held public office and am not part of the establishment.

-I am a licensed attorney and have spent more than a decade engaged in the realm of law and public policy.
+I am an attorney licensed in New York and have spent more than a decade engaged in the realm of public policy.

 I have assisted in the drafting of legislation and have provided written and oral testimony to a variety of legislative bodies.